getsentry/sentry-javascript/README.md

 This is an experimental JavaScript client for the [Sentry][1] realtime event logging and aggregation platform.

-The full and minified distribution files include code from another open-source project:

-* parseUri from [parseUri][5] (included in minified distribution)

 The stacktrace generation was inspired by the [javascript-stacktrace][4] project, and includes heavily modified portions of that project's code.
+The full and minified distribution files include [parseUri][5].

 [1]: http://getsentry.com/
 [4]: https://github.com/eriwen/javascript-stacktrace